samanazadi1996/Sam.CleanArchitecture/Documents/CleanArchitectureTemplates.md

 -rt : --return-type
 ```

+---

+### Create new Entity
-## You can create entity by navigating to './Src/Core/CleanArchitecture.Domain' and running 'dotnet new ca-entity'.
+You can create entity by navigating to './Src/Core/CleanArchitecture.Domain' and running 'dotnet new ca-entity'.
 Here are some examples:

 #### To create a new entity:
 ``` sh